 HITRUST can help provide measurable criteria and objectives for applying "appropriate administrative, technical, and physical safeguards."
 HITRUST does not replace HIPAA compliance or prove that an entity is HIPAA compliant, but it is widely accepted as a good approach for evaluating risk.

 Have questions?
-Talk to us about a HIPAA Compliance Audit.
+Talk to us about HIPAA Compliance Audit or a HITRUST Assessment.

 Matt Halbleib, Director of Security Assessments at SecurityMetrics, is responsible for overseeing the activities of the company’s audit teams.
 He holds QSA (Qualified Security Assessor), PA-QSA (Payment Application Qualified Security Assessor), and CISSP (Certified Information Systems Security Professional) security certifications and as a qualified assessor for the Payment Card Industry, has completed over 80 PCI DSS and PA-DSS security assessments.